TeamBEng1/PiazzaPanic-Part2/README.txt

-ENG1 Team 21

-Thanks for playing Piazza Panic by Generic Games!
+Thanks for playing Piazza Panic by TeamB!

 INSTRUCTIONS:
 You select a cook with the number keys 1, 2 or 3.